InfinitePosters/Gitducate/README.md

 **7. Configure the Discord application to use the API Gateway endpoint.**

 In the Discord Developer Portal, go to the "OAuth & Permissions" tab.
 In the "Bot Endpoints" section, enter the URL of the

+---
+To create a GitHub OAuth application, follow these steps:

+1. Go to the GitHub Developer Settings page: Visit the GitHub website and log in to your account.
+From your account dropdown, select "Settings", then navigate to the "Developer settings" section.

+2. Create a new OAuth application: In the Developer settings page, click on "OAuth Apps" in the left sidebar.
+Then, click on the "New OAuth App" button.

+3. Provide application details: Fill out the required fields in the new OAuth application form.
+Here are some important fields:

+   - **Application name**: Enter a name for your OAuth application.
+   - **Homepage URL**: Provide the URL of your application's homepage.
+   - **Authorization callback URL**: Enter the URL where GitHub should redirect users after authorization.
+This is typically the URL of a callback endpoint in your application.

+4. Configure application permissions: Choose the scopes or permissions that your OAuth application requires.
+These permissions determine the level of access your application will have when users authenticate with it.

+5. Register the application: After filling out all the required information, click on the "Register application" button to create your OAuth application.

+6. Retrieve your OAuth application credentials: Once your application is registered, you will be redirected to the application details page.
+On this page, you can find your **Client ID** and **Client Secret**.
+These credentials will be needed to authenticate your application with GitHub's OAuth API.

+Keep in mind that you should securely store your client secret and avoid exposing it publicly or committing it to version control.
+It's recommended to use environment variables or a secure configuration mechanism to manage these credentials.

+That's it!
+You have now created a GitHub OAuth application, which will allow your application to authenticate users and interact with the GitHub API on their behalf.